10 December 1868 • New York, N.Y. (MS: NPV, UCCL 02728)

 This letter was written on the three blank sides of a folder announcing a bankruptcy sale at John A. Reed’s “Diamond Parlor,” a jewelry store at 791 Broadway, six blocks south of the Everett House.
 The sale began on 7 December and continued for several days (Wilson, 1867, 849; “A Large Sale of Diamonds and Other Gems,” New York Evening Post, 11 Dec 68, 2).

 Clemens would have had to lecture well over a hundred times during the four-month lecture season, at $100 per lecture, in order to “clear” $10,000.
 He actually made about forty appearances between November and March.
-In June 1869 he claimed to have made $8,000 or $9,000 from lecturing during the previous fourteen months, of which only $3,600 was still in the bank, because his “expenses were something frightful during the winter” (SLC to JLC and family, 4 June 69, NPV, MTL , 1:158).
+In June 1869 he claimed to have made $8,000 or $9,000 from lecturing during the previous fourteen months, of which only $3,600 was still in the bank, because his “expenses were something frightful during the winter” (SLC to JLC and family, 4 June 69click to open link, NPV, MTL , 1:158).

 Clemens’s mother and sister had expressed an interest in moving from St. Louis to some smaller, eastern town.
 Clemens had evidently praised (but not identified) Stamford, Connecticut, through which he had passed several times on the train between New York and Hartford.
-In April 1870 the Moffett household (including Clemens’s mother) moved to Fredonia, New York, a small town near Lake Erie, chosen because “Uncle Sam lectured there in January 1870 and was struck by the intelligence of the audience” (SLC to OC, 21 Apr 70, CU-MARK; MTBus , 103; “From Dunkirk,” Buffalo Express, 24 Jan 70, 4).
+In April 1870 the Moffett household (including Clemens’s mother) moved to Fredonia, New York, a small town near Lake Erie, chosen because “Uncle Sam lectured there in January 1870 and was struck by the intelligence of the audience” (SLC to OC, 21 Apr 70click to open link, CU-MARK; MTBus , 103; “From Dunkirk,” Buffalo Express, 24 Jan 70, 4).

 MS, Jean Webster McKinney Family Papers, Vassar College Library (NPV).
 This letter is written on the three blank sides of the advertising folder shown in the illustration below.